Editor’s Note: Post originally published on April 23, 2021.

-As a person who graduated with a history major for my undergraduate degree, Saint Luke has always held a special place in my academic heart.
-Although Saint John’s Gospel starts with a beautiful and theological exposition, nothing truly compares to the how “the beloved physician” starts his Gospel!
+As a someone who graduated with a history majory for my undergraduate degree, Saint Luke has always held a special place in my academic heart.
+Althoug Saint John’s Gospel starts with a beautiful and theological exposition, nothing truly compares to how the “beloved physician” begins his Gospel!

 Know your Audience